 The Riley’s Way Call For Kindness

-The Call For Kindness (C4K) gives young leaders (ages 13-22) across the country the skills, connections, and funding they need to run social impact projects that inspire kindness and strengthen their local, national, or global communities.
-The Call For Kindness consists of a 12-month leadership development fellowship and a startup grant of up to $3,000.
-Fellows receive 1:1 coaching and project support, virtual skill-building sessions, an in-person leadership Retreat, networking, mentorship opportunities, and a peer community of other young changemakers.
+The Call For Kindness (C4K) Fellowship gives young leaders (ages 13-23) across the country the skills, connections, and funding they need to run social impact projects that inspire kindness and strengthen their local, national, or global communities.
+The Fellowship consists of a 12-month leadership development fellowship and a startup grant of up to $5,000.
+Fellows receive 1:1 coaching and project support, virtual skill-building sessions, an in-person leadership Retreat, mentorship opportunities, and a peer community of other young changemakers.
 Fellows can also apply for Continuation Grants with ongoing project support and coaching.
-We have created an incredible community of young changemakers and are excited to see what 2023 brings!

 300+